Future-Proof Your Home Support Service: Leveraging a Gap Analysis for Regulatory Compliance

 Introduction

-When the Regulations arrive, they will be supported by a number of Guidance Documents from the DoH and National Standards from the regulatory body, HIQA.
-These documents will set out high level outcomes as to what they expect to see in services and service provisions.
+In May 2024, Minister Butler secured Cabinet approval to publish the General Scheme of the Health (Amendment) (Licensing of Professional Home Support Providers) Bill 2024.
+This Bill introduces a new licensing framework for home support providers.
+This framework will be supported by National Standards which are currently being developed by the regulatory body, HIQA.
+These documents will set out high level outcomes as to what HIQA expect to see in services and service provisions.

 Why take a Gap Analysis approach?